codific/zf2-brute-force-protection/README.md

   }
 ```

+## If the login fails
-2. If the login with the provided authentication credentials fails, then add the failed attempt via the following code:
+If the login with the provided authentication credentials fails, then add the failed attempt via the following code:
 ```php
   \Codific\BruteForce::addFailedLogin($username);
 ```